rahulbakshee/TechMeIfYouCan/_posts/2022-02-08-Deep-Learning-Take-Home-Assignment.md

                     validation_data=val_dataset)

 ```
-If you see loss/val_loss still improving, you should try to add more epochs to training
+If you see loss/val_loss still improving, you should try to add more epochs to training.

 Plot the loss and accuracy curves